Chapter 7Serving Lawrenceville & Atlanta, GA

 - Garnishing your wages

-At The Ballard Law Group, our Chapter 7 bankruptcy attorneys can walk you through the process, help you prepare your case, and represent you in bankruptcy court.
-Our overriding goal is to help you eliminate overwhelming debt so that you regain control of your finances and rebuild your wealth so as to avoid any future crisis.
+At The Ballard Law Group, our Lawrenceville Chapter 7 bankruptcy attorneys can walk you through the process, help you prepare your case, and represent you in bankruptcy court.
+Our overriding goal is to help you eliminate overwhelming debt so that you regain control of your finances and rebuild your wealth to avoid any future crisis.

 Can You Sell Your House After Chapter 7 Discharge?

 Yes, you can sell your house after a Chapter 7 discharge.
 This is because a bankruptcy discharge eliminates most of the debt associated with the property, including mortgages and other liens that were secured by the property.
 This means that if you do decide to sell your home after filing for bankruptcy, it is much easier to do so without worrying about having to pay back any of the debt attached to it.

 It is important to consult with a qualified attorney to ensure that all aspects of the sale are handled properly and per the law.

 The Means Test